Update Dec 2022 – We will return to normal daily housekeeping December 18 2022!

 Will there be water-skiing and tubing– Yes, though this is not the year to learn as we won’t be doing one-on-one up close lessons.
 We will pull the skiers, with no guests in the boat and without the boat coming to the dock.
 You need to be able to get yourself back into the boat if you fall.
 Gary and Bill are in a vulnerable category, and we please ask all guests to respect the social distance between you and them.
 The end of the big dock is our “waterskiing and tubing safety zone”, and only the family whose turn it is can be at the end of the big dock.

-How is Bonnie?– She is good and she is back to work, but we are formulating a plan to keep her safe this summer.
+How is Bonnie?– She is good and she is back to work, but we have formulated a plan to keep her safe.
 She is not loving our ideas because she wants to hug and greet all of you, but she is our National Treasure and needs protection!
+(Please also be sure to socially distance from Gary, or wear a mask when you chat with him – he’s no spring chicken!)

 Do we have to socially distance?
 Yes

 Do we have to wear a mask in the main lodge?
-As of Monday July 13 it is mandatory in this health unit.
+Yes.
+As of Monday July 13, 2020 it is mandatory in this area’s health unit.

 Do we have to wear a mask on the dock?
 Not if you are more than 6ft away from anyone not in your family bubble.